weraldco/trainocate-build-the-future-with-AWS-workshop/README.md

 - Run code without provisioning or managing server
 - Pay only for compute time wihle code is running
 - Use the AWS services tto automatically trigger code.

+For complex system, we dont do all in console.
+Usually we setup in code.
+Take the process and put it in cloud.

+# SESSION 2: APPLIED GENAI